crownstone/website/05-team.md

 # Crownstone Advisors and Experts

 At Crownstone we have multiple advisors and experts who help us bring Crownstone to the market.
 Hans Abbink is a successful entrepreneur and investor in the Rotterdam region under the investment company [Almende Investments](http://almende-investments.com).
+Anton Montagne wrote the book on [electronic design](https://www.analog-electronics.eu/Structured-Electronic-Design/structured-electronic-design.html) and teaches at the Technical University Delft.
 Alexander Weisz is an expert in management and business development for starting companies such as [Finch Buildings](http://www.finchbuildings.com/en/) and [Quantoz](https://quantoz.com).
 Berend Olde Rikkert has ample experience in the energy sector, for example at the successful [Quby](https://www.quby.com) company, known from the Eneco Toon and as vice president Energy and Utilities at Capgemini.

 {% include snippets/column-end %}
 {% include snippets/row-end no-container-end=true %}